mathematicalthinking/vmt/server/README.md

 - [Node.js](http://nodejs.org/)

 ## Setup for local Development
- Note: These instructions are outdated and will not work with the new Single Sign On system that integrates VMT with [EnCOMPASS](https://github.com/DanielJKelly/encompass).
-We hope to have updated instructions posted in the near future.
+ **N.B.
+These instructions are outdated and will not work with the new Single Sign On system that integrates VMT with [EnCOMPASS](https://github.com/mathematicalthinking/encompass).
+We hope to have updated instructions posted in the near future.**

 1. Fork this repo ([instructions](https://github.com/mathematicalthinking/vmt/blob/master/docs/gitForkRepo.md)) and cd into it (`$ cd vmt`)
 1. `$ npm install`